ktangsali/physicsnemo-sym/docs/user_guide/features/post_processing.rst

-Post Processing in Modulus Sym
+Post Processing in PhysicsNeMo Sym
 ==============================

 .. _tensorboard:

-TensorBoard in Modulus Sym
+TensorBoard in PhysicsNeMo Sym
 --------------------------

 Introduction
 ^^^^^^^^^^^^

 This section shows you how to visualize the outputs of your model as it trains, by adding (custom) plots to TensorBoard.
 These visualizations provide an easy way to qualitatively assess the performance of your model.
-Plots can be made using Modulus Sym validators (i.e. plotting the output of your model compared to some ground truth dataset) or inferencers (i.e. just plotting the output of your model given a set of inputs).
+Plots can be made using PhysicsNeMo Sym validators (i.e. plotting the output of your model compared to some ground truth dataset) or inferencers (i.e. just plotting the output of your model given a set of inputs).
 You can use the default plotter provided, or you can define your own custom plotter.
 An example custom TensorBoard plot for the lid driven cavity example :ref:`Introductory Example` is shown here: